dolphindb/Tutorials_EN/streaming_tutorial.md

 insert into pubTable values(11,3.1) print size(subTable1)
 ```
 Now 1 more message is written to pubTable.
-We can see from the result the subscribing table subTable1 has 11 records now.
+Now the subscribing table subTable1 has 11 records.

 - throttle: an integer indicating the maximum waiting time (in seconds) before the handler processes the incoming messages.
 The default value is 1.
 This optional parameter has no effect if 'batchSize' is not specified.